Firgrep/portfolio/DEVLOG.md

 useParams only retrieves data that has been specified at the level of the router through the exact variable name.
 E.g. router may have "/projects/:project" and one may try to retrieve the project ID with ```const { id } = useParams()``` but this will return undefined since "id" is not specified explicitly at the router level.
 Changing it to ```const { project } = useParams()``` resolves this issue.

 I really struggled to retrieve a specific part of a slice from the store.
 My idea of using .find or .filter were accurate, but I just didn't have the right syntax and stucture.
 I had tried many overly complicated solutions which I didn't quite understand and which didn't work.
-What worked is putting it like this in the storeSlice file:
+What worked is putting it like this in the storeSlice file: \n
 ```
 export const selectProjectById = (state, projectId) => {
     return state.projects.projects.find(project => project.id === projectId);